doraemonho/MHDFlows_dev/README.md

 The following table provides the reference of the runtime for 1 iteration in pure HD/MHD computation.
 As the benchmarks are running on the WSL2, the runtime could varies and does not reflect the best performance.

-Method: compute the mean time of 20 iterations using RK4 method
+Method: compute the average time used of 20 iterations using RK4 method

 Environment: WSL2 in Win11 (Ubuntu 18.04 LTS through jupyter-lab)